 Cross-Cultural Studies (CCS)

-CCS is part of the latest international interdisciplinary research in fields related to the study of cultural encounters, religious and political conflicts, intercultural communication, minority/majority processes, multilingualism, innovation, urbanisation and globalization.
+The research is rooted in the latest international scholarship in fields related to the study of cultural encounters, religious and political conflicts, intercultural communication, minority/majority processes, multilingualism, innovation, urbanization, and globalization.
+These are fields in which asymmetric power and normative relations are often prevalent, and where complex patterns of human behavior, self-understanding, and dynamic negotiations of meaning play a central role.

 Research centre